MBtech/white-paper/book-ratings.md

 ## Currently Listening:
 1. Accessory to War (by Neil deGrasse Tyson and Avis Lang): 7/10
-2. The Long Mars (by Terry Pratchett and Stephen Baxter): 6.5/10
+2. The Long Utopia (by Terry Pratchett and Stephen Baxter)
-3. More bedtime stories for Cynics
+3. Do Dice Play God?: The Mathematics of Uncertainty (by Ian Stewart)

 ## Completed:
 1. 1984 (by George Orwell): 9/10